jonnew/ONIX/README.md

 ## Firmware

 ### kc705-host-firmware
 HDL code used by the KC705 to drive the host deserializer board. _Note_ Deprecated.
 Will be removed upon completion of oepcie-host-firmware.

 ### oepcie-host-firmware
 HDL code for the pcie-host board.

-## Bills of materials
+## Bills of Materials
 The bills of materials for all hardware components can be found on [this google doc](https://docs.google.com/spreadsheets/d/1F-KWcdvH_63iXjZf0cgCfDiFX6XXW3qw6rlR8DZrFpQ/edit?usp=sharing).
 Each subdirectory containing a hardware project will also have a README file with a link to the corresponding BOM for that specific device.

 ## Licensing
 Each subdirectory will contain a license or, possibly, a set of licenses if it involves both hardware and software.